Skip to Content

 Alternatively, if you have a larger group and a QLD boat license, you could also rent smaller boats from Brisbane or the Gold Coast and reach Moreton Island yourself.
 That said, whilst Moreton Island is fairly protected and in general offers a safe anchorage spot, the weather can definitely change for the worse quite quickly.

-A Short History of the Moreton Island
+Short History of Moreton Island

 The township of Tangalooma was once the site for the largest land-based whaling operation in the Southern Hemisphere.
 This was also one of Australia's most brutal and bloody whaling operations, killing over 6250 humpback whales in the span of only 10 years from Fraser Island to North Stradbroke Island.

 Luckily, only 10 years after the construction and commencement of the Tangalooma whaling operations, humpback whales were placed on the protected species list.
-It is estimated that in 1965, there were only 500 individuals remaining, from the estimated 15 000 in the original population.
+It is estimated that in 1965, there were only 500 individuals remaining, from the estimated 15,000 in the original population.

-Tangalooma Whaling Station, Moreton Island, c.
+Tangalooma whaling station, moreton island, c.
 1952 – 1961

 Many of the sunken ships that make up the Tangalooma Wrecks are coincidentally old whaling vessels.

 Due to solid government intervention, the Humpback populations have recovered and are thriving.
-There are estimated to be over 35 000 whales that now make the yearly migration up the East and West coasts of Australia.
+There are estimated to be over 35,000 whales that now make the yearly migration up the East and West coasts of Australia.
 Interestingly it is estimated that $32 million was earned each year from whaling operations, while whale watching is now a $70 million industry across Australia.

-The famous wrecks and adjacent sand dunes of Tangalooma.
+The famous wrecks and adjacent sand dunes of Tangalooma

-If you're visiting Tangalooma, snorkeling is a must!
-The wrecks are home to a variety of sea creatures, including tropical fish, sea turtles, and even the occasional cruising dugong!
+The Tangalooma wrecks are home to a variety of sea creatures, including tropical fish, sea turtles, and even the occasional cruising dugong!
 The ships themselves have also become encrusted with coral and other marine organisms, creating a unique and beautiful underwater landscape.

 The 15 sunken ships are one of my favourite snorkelling sites in Australia.
 At high tide, the deepest point of the Moreton Island shipwrecks is roughly 10 metres.
 It is therefore quite easily accessed by freediving alone.
 If you're experienced, you can swim through the many port holes and explore the large cavities of the sunken ships.

 While the wrecks are quite shallow and do offer a safe harbour, it's important to note that you should be a strong swimmer before snorkelling here.
 While it may look like a short swim to shore, strong currents can occur on both sides of the wrecks.
+This made it a little bit tricky for us when trying to pass through the swimthroughs on one visit– be careful!

-Snorkeling at Tangalooma
+Snorkeling at tangalooma

-Snorkelling with a sea turtle at Tangalooma Wrecks
+Snorkelling with a sea turtle at tangalooma wrecks

-Tangalooma Wrecks drone photo Moreton Island low light
+Tangalooma wrecks drone photo moreton island low light

 Scuba Diving at the Tangalooma Wrecks